rcpsl/BERN-NN-Implicit/README.md

 ## Directory Layout

+    .
+    ├── rep                   # "Reproduction," primarily for experiment scripts.
+    ├── src                   # Source files that may be used in the experiment scripts.
+    ├── src/cuda_src          # Contains PyTorch extensions written in CUDA.
+    ├── conda                 # Conda environment files.
+Used to install dependencies.
+    ├── setup.py              # Build and install cuda extensions.
+    └── example.py	      # A self-contained example for running the `NetworkModule`
+			      # to compute lower bounds.

 Most of our experiment code is in the `rep/` directory.
 Some parts of the implementation are currently in `src/`, The cuda extensions are in `src/cuda_src`.